Breath the fresh mountain air and enjoy the spectacular views.

 Up-to-date information on the accessibility of the trails.

-In Beregaglia you can hike without limits.
+The Val Bregaglia offers a large network of 260 km officially marked hiking paths, leading through forests and above mountains - a true paradise for hikers.
 This is to be taken literally, as our valley lies not only between 690 and 3369 metres above sea level, but also on the border to Italy.
 To the north and south, surrounded by three thousand meter peaks, the landscape stretches along the river Maira and becomes more and more charming to the west.
 Hiking in Bregaglia means observing the constant change of nature: From the impressive high alpine surroundings you quickly descend to regions with a milder climate and Mediterranean flora.

 A wide variety of hiking tours